Worms in Dogs – Types, How Dogs Get Worms, Signs, Treatment and Prevention

 dogs-get-worms

-• Another significant source of infection of roundworms, hookworms, and whipworms for pets is through infected soil due to the fact that the parasites reside in the gut and shed eggs in the faeces.
+• Another significant source of infection of roundworms, hookworms, and whipworms for pets is through infected soil because the parasites reside in the gut and shed eggs in the faeces.
 Dogs usually end up being contaminated while grooming themselves and consuming polluted dirt in their fur.
 It is therefore vital that pet dog owners always clean up their animals.

 • Tapeworms are the only digestive parasite that can be passed on through infected fleas and cannot be contracted in any other way.
 A dog will just be contaminated if it consumes a flea carrying tapeworm eggs.